riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 license: CC0
 ...

-The following was inspired by discussions with VN.
+The following was inspired by discussions with [Vipul Naik](http://vipulnaik.com).

 ## Openness/Availability of content